justkeepquiet/tera-api/README.md

 6. Open your **.env** and set the `API_PORTAL_SHOP_ENABLE` parameter to `true`.

 TERA Shop products are configured through the TERA API Admin Panel.
 The creation of a Service Item in the Box System occurs automatically when a product is added (using the Platform Hub).

+### Additional Settings

+You can further setting of Promo codes, Chronoscrolls (Premium Items), Admin Panel and Shop by editing the files in the **config** directory.